The right food & drinks can make your nights a dream

 What we drink and eat has a big influence on our sleep quality.
-It might be common knowledge that drinking coffee late afternoon or evening can make it more difficult to fall asleep, there are however a lot of other types of food and drink that either make us sleepy or keep us awake.
+It might be common knowledge that drinking coffee in the late afternoon or evening can make it more difficult to fall asleep.
+There are however a lot of other types of food and drink that either make us sleepy or keep us awake.

 So what are the dos and don’ts when it comes to food and drink in order to get the best possible night’s sleep?

 For the best sleep possible we should give our metabolism a break during the night: